Loller79/solid-css/README.md

 You can get the latest version on npm/yarn, so to install it execute one of these:

--  `npm install solid-css-react-native`
+-  `npm install solid-css`
--  `yarn add solid-css-react-native`
+-  `yarn add solid-css`

-Then you'll need to create a new file like styles.js and write something like this:
+Then you'll need to import it along with whatever initializes your project, for example the most common one is probably webpack, so you will have something like this in a webpack dev config:

-    import SolidCss from 'solid-css-react-native'
+    import SolidCss from 'solid-css'

-    import { Dimensions } from 'react-native'
+    // Initializes a new css construct with the black and white colors const MyCss = new SolidCss([{ name: 'black', hex: '#000' }, { name: 'white', hex: '#FFF' }])

-    // Initializes a new css construct with the black and white colors const MyCss = new SolidCss(['black', 'white'], Dimensions.get('window'))
+    // Builds the minified css file based on your classes usage inside the project MyCss.minify('./path-to-source-files', './name-of-the-minified-css.css)

-    // Builds the classes as JS output export default MyCss.build()
+With the same initializations as before, so you could just use the same config and use an if else depending on the environment.

 # How to use it